Contact Lenses & Lens Care

-Focused Eye Care in Nashua offers many options for contact lenses.
+Focused Eye Care, in Nashua & Milford, offers many options for contact lenses.

 There are a number of reasons why you might prefer contact lenses to standard eyewear: a glasses-free look, hassle-free vision correction, wearing non-prescription sunwear and goggles, or the convenience of not having to worry about misplacing your glasses.
 If you have a high prescription or astigmatism, contact lenses may provide more enhanced vision correction than glasses.
 Today, you can even replace your bifocal glasses with bifocal contact lenses.

 Your eye care provider can recommend the best contact lenses for you based on a complete eye examination and a review of your visual needs both at work and play.
 Since most people can wear more than one type of lens, it’s important to know what the choices are and the advantages and disadvantages to each.

 These lenses are comfortable to wear and must be replaced monthly, weekly or daily depending on the type you choose.
 Soft lenses are often recommended for sports because they fit closer to the eye and are more difficult to dislodge.
 They can provide correction for most prescriptions including astigmatism.
 Today, with the introduction of newer materials like silicone hydrogels, which allow more oxygen to the eye, patients find it easier than ever to wear soft lenses comfortably.

 Daily Disposable Lenses

 If you wear soft contacts, chances are that daily disposable lenses are a good choice for you.
 They are lighter than weekly or monthly lenses, and have several advantages, perhaps the biggest of which is that you do not have to clean them.
 You simply open a fresh pack of lenses every day and put them in.